You are here

-The Office of Standards and Instructional Support consists of content specialists with expertise in the 10 content areas within the Colorado Academic Standards.
-This team is committed to supporting education professionals across the state in implementing the Colorado Academic Standards for student success.
+The Office of Standards and Instructional Support (SIS) consists of full-time and part-time staff of content specialists with expertise in all areas within the Colorado Academic Standards.
+This team is committed to supporting education professionals across the state in implementing the Colorado Academic Standards (CAS) for student success.
 The team provides guidance and expertise through technical assistance, both internally and externally, related to standards implementation and instructional support.

-Standards Revision Cycle
+Standards Review and Revision Process

 The State Board of Education is required by state statute to revise approximately one-third of the standards beginning in 2022 and an additional one-third every two years thereafter.
 Through this updated process, the standards have been divided into three groups.
 Groups contain content areas that are each reviewed by a committee of education stakeholders and the public before recommended revisions are considered by the state board.
 One-third of the standards that were adopted in 2018 began the review and revision cycle beginning in fall of 2020.

 News and Announcements